 These are the basic courses that faculty and prospective employers recommend for students interested in this specialty.

-- Advanced Legal Writing: Problem Solving and Writing
+- Advanced Legal Writing: Writing for Law Practice

 - Appellate Advocacy - Moot Court

 - Federal Jurisdiction

 - Lawyering Skills: Oral Communications